mohammadsen/SYSC3010_L1G1/README.md

 ## Set Up

 - To Set Up The ESP32, you just plug it into a wall or a USB Port
+- To Set Up The Alexa skill, you must first follow the [following guide] to create a Custom Hello World Skill: https://developer.amazon.com/en-US/docs/alexa/custom-skills/steps-to-build-a-custom-skill.html
+-
-- To Set Up The Alexa, you open the Alexa App on your phone, or Say Hey Alexa to your Amazon Echo
+open the Alexa App on your phone, or Say Hey Alexa to your Amazon Echo
 - To Set Up The GUI, you type into the terminal:
 ```
 $ ngrok http 8080